HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The RFI instruction is also used to perform a context switch.
 Changing from one thread to another is accomplished by loading the control registers **I-IA-SEG**, **I-IA-OFS** and **I-STAT** and then issue the RFI instruction.
 Setting bits other than the system mask is generally accomplished by constructing the respective status word and then issuing an RFI instruction to set them.

+There could be an option to also restore some of the general and segment registers from a set of shadow registers to which they have been saved when the interrupt occurred.
+The current implementation does not offer this option.

 <!--------------------------------------------------------------------------------------------------------->